New to Climate Change?

 Scientists and engineers are working to reduce the high temperature and pressure currently needed to manufacture ammonia.
 These changes would make it easier to run fertilizer plants entirely on renewable energy or other climate-friendly sources.
 They would also allow ammonia to be made in smaller factories, making fertilizer more accessible to farmers in developing nations.

 To tackle the problem of nitrous oxide emissions, we also need to figure out how to use less fertilizer without sacrificing crop yields.
 There are a number of ways to do that, from using slow-release fertilizers, to changing when fertilizer is applied, to using sensors to better monitor nutrient absorption by plants.7 Cutting fertilizer use will also require changing policies and regulations that at present encourage farmers to apply more fertilizers to their fields than they need.
 Some countries and regions are starting to move in this direction.
-Europe, for example, has announced plans to cut fertilizer use by a quarter over this decade, as part of a broader effort to make its farms more sustainable.8
+Canada, for example, has invested in helping farmers adopt new agricultural methods with less intensive fertilizer use, with a goal of reducing emissions from fertilizer by 30% this decade.8